- BM, Auckland University, 1983

 - DMA, State University of New York at Stony Brook, 1990

 Alexa Still is known internationally for her many recordings on the Koch International Classics label.
-A New Zealander, Still’s graduate study was in New York (SUNY Stony Brook) where she also won competitions including the New York Flute Club Young Artist Competition and the East and West Artists Competition.
-Still then won principal flute of the New Zealand Symphony Orchestra at the age of 23.
-While home, she received a Churchill Fellowship and a Fulbright award, used for further study in the US.
-In 1998, she left the NZSO to become associate professor of flute at University of Colorado at Boulder in 1998.
-She then moved to Sydney in 2006, where she became professor of flute and director of performance research at the Sydney Conservatorium of Music.
-In June of 2011, Still was appointed associate professor of flute at the Oberlin Conservatory of Music.
+A New Zealander, she took up graduate studies in New York (SUNY Stony Brook), where she also won competitions including the New York Flute Club Young Artist Competition and the East and West Artists Competition.
+Still returned home to be principal flute of the New Zealand Symphony Orchestra.
+Increasing solo engagements eventually led her to the more flexible schedule of a teaching position at the University of Colorado at Boulder.
+She moved to Sydney in 2006, where she became professor of flute and director of performance research at the Sydney Conservatorium of Music.
+In June 2011, Still was appointed associate professor of flute at the Oberlin Conservatory of Music.

 Still maintains a busy concert schedule, having presented recitals, concertos, and master classes in England, Germany, Slovenia, Turkey, Mexico, Venezuela, Brazil, Canada, Korea, China, Australia, New Zealand, and across the United States.